-Project Brief and Goals
+Project Brief and High Level Goals

 In 2009 I was in peak health, but after 16 years of having fun in the middle of the triathlon pack, I became burned out on weekly training schedules and took most of the next decade off except for some random running, hiking, and skiing.
-It was an enjoyable break, but I have added more than a few pounds and have picked up too many lifestyle habits of the Sedentary.
+It was an enjoyable break, but I have added more than a few pounds and have picked up too many lifestyle habits of The Sedentary.

 It’s time to get back on the saddle: drop the fat, rebuild my fitness and along the journey, put in place long-term healthy habits.

 “You get the first 40 years free and then you have to pay attention.
-Whatever you do at 40 determines what you can do at 80 and beyond.”Lew Hollander, age 89 (as of 9/2019).
+Whatever you do at 40 determines what you can do at 80 and beyond.”Lew Hollander, age 90 (as of June, 2020).
 Nano-physicist and once the world’s oldest Ironman finisher with over 2,000 race finishes, 58 IM finishes, with a first Ironman at age 55

 - High daily mojo

-- Sub 40:00 10k (previous 10k in 56:30, PB 41:30).
-I think I can ultimately finish sub 40:00, but sub 50:00 is a reasonable achievement for 2019
+- A 40-45:00 10k (previous 10k in 56:30, PB 41:30).
+It will be a huge achievement to finish sub 40:00, but sub 45:00 should be reasonable

 I won’t be doing this alone…I’m lucky to be coached by Will Newbery at 9 Endurance based in the UK and to have great support and motivation from my partner Emily.